FENSA, Document L & The UK Building Regulations?

-The new regulations only apply to ‘new or replacement windows’ and therefore replacement sashes are not subject to these new requirements.
-Replacement sashes are simply a repair to an existing window and so can be supplied either single or double glazed.
-Authentic replica sashes do not require any local authority planning permissions or FENSA certification.
+Document L regulations only apply to ‘new or replacement windows’ and therefore replacement sashes are not subject to the requirements.
+Replacement sashes are simply a repair or modification to an existing window and may be either single or double glazed.
+Nobody can issue a FENSA certificate for replacement sashes.